rijalanupraj/rijalanupraj/README.md

 # 💫 About Me:
-🔭 I’m currently working on cutting-edge digital learning and healthcare platforms at Digi Technology Nepal.<br><br>👯 I’m looking to collaborate on innovative web development projects and open-source contributions.<br><br>🤝 I’m looking for help with exploring new technologies and expanding my skillset.<br><br>🌱 I'm presently dedicating my time to furthering my expertise in specific aspects of Python, and JavaScript that intrigue me.<br><br>💬 Ask me about full-stack web development, software engineering, and building scalable solutions.<br><br>⚡ Fun fact: I find joy in diverse activities and hobbies when I'm not working.
+🔭 I’m currently working on cutting-edge digital learning and healthcare platforms at Digi Technology Nepal.<br><br>👯 I’m looking to collaborate on innovative web development projects and open-source contributions.<br><br>🤝 I’m looking for help with exploring new technologies and expanding my skillset.<br><br>🌱 I'm presently dedicating my time to furthering my expertise in specific aspects of Python, and JavaScript that intrigue me.<br><br>💬 Ask me about full-stack web development, software engineering, and building scalable solutions.<br><br>⚡ Fun fact: I love cricket and football, and chess.

 ## 🌐 Socials: